 Small tortoiseshell (nokkosperhonen) was the first butterfly I saw this year.
 There was still plenty of snow on the ground when several of these butterflies came to soak in the sun.
 They obviously had hibernated over the winter somewhere close by.

 The small tortoiseshell can be encountered everywhere in Finland and it is actually our 4th common butterfly.
-Apparently, there are also a large tortoiseshell (kirsikkaperhonen) and yellow-legged tortoiseshell (isonokkosperhonen) that look similar, but they are much more rare in Finland.
+There are also a large tortoiseshell (kirsikkaperhonen) and yellow-legged tortoiseshell (isonokkosperhonen) that look similar, but they are more rare in Finland.